Global Strategy and Entrepreneurship

 WHY GLOBAL STRATEGY AND ENTREPRENEURSHIP?

-We help you critically assess your organisation and environment before making important business decisions.
+The global business community is experiencing turbulence and high levels of uncertainty.
+The importance of global and entrepreneurial thinking has never been more important to navigate the complex business landscape.
+In this course, we help you critically assess your organisation and environment before making important business decisions.
 Which international strategy is most suitable for you?
+Will internationalization lead to greater risk and uncertainty?
 How to become entrepreneurial in a global context?
 How to develop innovative organisations?
 And, how can you finance entrepreneurial activities?

-In today’s economy, most businesses face global challenges either through direct global activities or through international suppliers, customers or partners.
-This course provides a rich overview of the strategic challenges facing global entrepreneurial organisations, including the tools available to assess the situation and make sound business decisions.
+This course provides a rich overview of the strategic challenges facing global entrepreneurial organisations, including the tools available to assess the situation and make sound business decisions both in stable markets and contexts of high uncertainty.

-In this course we mix digital content with four three-day in-class modules, as well as a study trip to China.
-The focus of our study trip is rapid innovation and entrepreneurial activities in China.
+In this course we mix digital content with five three-day in-class modules in Oslo.
+We invite guest speakers with extensive global business experience.
 The in-class sessions are highly interactive with discussions, a focus on practical applications, and a dialogue with corporations and international new ventures.
+Our last module in Oslo includes joint sessions with MBA students from Fudan University in Shanghai.

 TOPICS COVERED IN THIS COURSE INCLUDE: